-Flightless birds are found throughout the world, though the largest concentration of flightless species is in New Zealand.
-Until the arrival of humans on the islands of New Zealand roughly 1,000 years ago, there were no large land predators in the region.
-That lack of predators, plus the region's diverse habitats and rich ecosystems, was ideal for the evolution of a widely varied group of flightless birds.
+Flightless birds are found throughout the world.
+The largest concentration of flightless birds is in New Zealand.
+Until humans arrived roughly 1,000 years ago in New Zealand, there were no large land predators in the region.
+Due to a lack of predators and the region's diverse habitat and rich ecosystem, the birds from that isolated area no longer needed flight to survive.